Back to All News

 Good Day,

-Specifically, I am urging you to:
+Specifically, I am urging you to veto the following harmful sections of the budget:

 • Protect access to Meaningful Day Services: